');

 About Wenatchee, WA

-Wenatchee is a mid-sized city in Washington with a population of 35,502 residents.
-The median household income is $70,000 per year, which is near the national average.
-The median age in Wenatchee is 36 years.
+Wenatchee is a mid-sized city located in Washington with a population of 35,502 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,000 per year, which is 7% below the national median of $75,149.
+The median age of 36 years is close to the US median age of 38.9 years.

 How Wenatchee Ranks in Washington